Hadiskhabis/pml-playground/README.md

 # About

-This repository is playground and testbed for experiment with [PML]  (Practical Markup Language), a new [lightweight markup language] created by [Christian Neumanns].
+This repository is playground and testbed for experimenting with [PML]  (Practical Markup Language), a new [lightweight markup language] created by [Christian Neumanns].

 The project is open to all PML pioneers who are willing to experiment with this wonderful newborn language and documentation system — the lucky few who will have the chance to shape PML's future, by exploring its potential and proposing new features while the language is still growing.